NikitaKurganovich/PAP/README.md

-# PAP
+# Psychology at Pocket

-Android project for Professional Activity Psychology
+Android project for Psychology of Professional Activity.
+Current state: pre-release